TheClams/yarig/doc/syntax.md

 ## RegisterInstance
-If all the register declared have to be instantiated just once, in order, the simplest way is to simply use `instance: auto`.
+If all the register declared have to be instantiated just once, in order, the simplest way is to simply use `instances: auto` or `instances: auto-legacy`.

+The `auto-legacy` mode uses legacy order for interrupts (mask before enable), while `auto` uses the standard order (enable before mask).

 If the auto keyword is not used, then all instance of register are added with the following syntax, indented by one level compare to the instances keyword: